 The most common method of spreading germs is through hand contact.
 Therefore, excellent hand cleansing is the #1 way to prevent infections.
-All healthcare providers are required to cleanse their hands both before and after entering a patient room.
-Also, all visitors are asked to cleanse their hands every time they enter a child's hospital room to help prevent the spread of infections.
+All healthcare providers are required to clean their hands either with soap and water or hand sanitizer both when entering and exiting your child's room.
+Also, all visitors are asked to clean their hands every time they enter and exit a child's hospital room to help prevent the spread of infections.

 Healthcare providers at Mott Hospital perform many practices to prevent infections in our patients, including infections caused by devices (i.e., catheters or ventilators), germs that do not respond to antibiotics, and infections after surgery.
 For information on infection prevention practices and how you can help prevent infections, visit www.med.umich.edu/ice/index.htm and click on Preventing Infections.

 In order to reduce the number of “community” germs entering Mott and to protect our children, all family and visitors must be aware of the following: